kadishmal/cubrid-mac-os-x/README.md

 # CUBRID RDBMS port for Mac OS X

 In this tutorial we will go through the entire process of **building CUBRID CCI API on Mac OS X**.
-Along the way we will patch CUBRID for Mac OS X. Even though these changes may not be enough to build CUBRID on Mac, but it is enough to build CUBRID CCI driver for Mac.
+Along the way we will patch CUBRID for Mac OS X. Even though these changes may not be enough to build CUBRID on Mac, it is enough to build CUBRID CCI driver for Mac.

 There are some small differences between building on Snow Leopard, Lion, or Mountain Lion in the way that some system header files are located in different locations.
 I will cover all the steps below.